CompassionateLove Blog: Displaying compassion for those who struggle with mental illness (c)2016 Nancy Virden, Always the Fight Ministry

 Everyone knows this election in the U.S. was divisive.
 Extremists and moderates alike have been afraid, and fear leads to anger.
 Accusations, and even acceptance of the intolerable, unmasked mass terror that the other side (or either side) may win.

 Today some people are traumatized by all the fear-mongering, splits in family and friend relationships, a newfound or refueled mistrust of the next door neighbor, and many are scared.

 Many are down and sad.
 For people with mental illness, this election may have been a trigger.
 Stress levels are high.
 I know personally 2 people whose symptoms have worsened into dysfunction because of the results.

 Will we talk about that side to things?
 Can we discuss the effects on mental health?
 The election is not the only divide in this country.

-Since becoming vocal about my struggles with major depression, a hard lesson is it‘s too late for me to limit who I trust with this information.
-One person learned the title of my first book (Called to Live: A Chronicle of Recovery After Attempted Suicide), turned, and walked away mumbling, “I don’t like to read.”
-That friendship was over.
+Since becoming vocal about my struggles with major depression, one person learned the title of my first book (Called to Live: A Chronicle of Recovery After Attempted Suicide), turned, and walked away mumbling, “I don’t like to read.”
 Another appeared to take pleasure in being the one in the know, and so repeatedly told people in our social circle that I was “too sick,” and a “nutjob.”
-Interestingly, that was the same social circle where people seemed to avoid interacting with me.

 Does this sound anything like the presidential election of 2016?